 We are looking for any of the following:

-- Representative from Industry and business to guide the actions of future programming.
+- Representatives from Business and Industry to guide the actions of future programming.

-- Representatives from financials institution or with accounting background to provide input
+- Representatives from Financial Institutions or with an accounting background to provide input

 regarding financial practices and ensure continued financial growth and sustainability.

-- Representative from individuals from the positive community to ensure meaningful
+- Representatives from individuals from the positive community to ensure meaningful

-involvement of persons living with, and in planning and focus of Society work.
+involvement of persons living with HIV, to enhance planning and focus of Society work.